 - University of Cambridge (2007), Neuroscience

-- Metabolism of Lymphoid and Myeloid Leukemia
+- Metabolism of hematopoietic stem cells and leukemia cells

 - Ascorbate regulates haematopoietic stem cell function and leukaemogenesis.